Rambler (automobile): Rambler 1958–1969

-In 1958, AMC introduced America's first "compact car," the Rambler American.
-This car was essentially the 1950 Nash Rambler, slightly restyled and modernized for the late 1950s.
-However, the car was an instant success and lost sales only after the "Big Three" (GM, Ford, and Chrysler) each introduced compact cars of their own (GM "X" body, Ford Falcon, and Chrysler A platform).
+In 1958, AMC re-introduced America's first successful compact car, the Rambler American, after a three-year hiatus.
+This car was essentially the no-frills, economical 1950 Nash Rambler, but slightly restyled and modernized with a new grille and full cut-out wheel openings.
+The Recession of 1958 hurt all carmakers except AMC, whose economy-oriented Ramblers saw high demand.
+The American was an instant success and lost sales only after the "Big Three" (GM, Ford, and Chrysler) each introduced compact cars of their own in the 1960s (GM "X" body, Ford Falcon, and Chrysler A platform).

 Romney also put into play his plan to slash production costs, which involved more common parts sharing between the Ambassador and Classic models.
-Beginning in 1962, all "senior" Rambler models would share the same automobile platform with identical wheelbase and body parts, but the engines, trims, and equipment levels distinguished the Classic from the Ambassador.
-The Rambler's compact size (by US standards) also made it an international competitor, and between 1961 and 1965 AMC opened thirteen foreign assembly plants, from Costa Rica to the Philippines.
+Beginning in 1962, all "senior" Rambler models would share the same automobile platform with identical wheelbase and body parts.
+However, the engines, trims, and equipment levels distinguished the Classic from the Ambassador.
+The Rambler's compact size (by U.S. standards) also made it an international competitor, and between 1961 and 1965, AMC opened thirteen foreign assembly plants, from Costa Rica to the Philippines.

 In 1963, the entire Rambler line received the Motor Trend Car of the Year award.
-However, Romney's departure to become Michigan governor opened the door for his successor, Roy Abernethy, to redirect the company towards a strategy of competing head to head with the Big Three (General Motors, Chrysler Corporation, and Ford Motor Company) with a variety of bodies and automobile platforms.
-This new plan also included marketing the various models apart from the Rambler brand name, which Abernethy felt would be a hindrance in the market segments he hoped to pursue.
+However, Romney's departure to become Michigan governor opened the door for his successor, Roy Abernethy, to redirect the company towards a strategy of competing head-to-head with the Big Three (General Motors, Chrysler Corporation, and Ford Motor Company) with a variety of bodies and automobile platforms.
+This new plan also included marketing the various models apart from the Rambler brand name, which Abernethy thought would be a hindrance in the market segments he hoped to pursue.